XRP Ledger Standards

 • ConfidentialMPTConvertBack: Converts confidential balances back into public form, restoring visible balances or returning funds to the issuer’s reserve.

-• ConfidentialMPTClawback: An issuer-only transaction to forcibly convert a holder’s confidential balance back to the issuer's public reserve.
+• ConfidentialMPTClawback: An issuer-only transaction to forcibly burn a holder’s entire confidential balance, permanently removing those tokens from circulation.

 5. Protocol Overview

-The Confidential MPT protocol is built on three core design principles: the issuer second account model, the split-balance model for reliable transfers, and a multi-ciphertext architecture for privacy and compliance.
+The Confidential MPT protocol is built on three core design principles: the Dedicated Account model, the Split-Balance model for reliable transfers, and a Multi-Ciphertext architecture for privacy and compliance.

-• Preserving invariants: Because the second account is a non-issuer, its balance is included in OutstandingAmount (OA).
+5. Preserving invariants: Because the dedicated account is a non-issuer, its balance is included in OutstandingAmount (OA).
 This preserves the existing OA ≤ MaxAmount invariant and allows validators to enforce the supply cap without decrypting confidential balances.
 All subsequent confidential transfers between non-issuer holders are redistributions that do not modify OA.

 5.2 The Split-Balance Model